2014 Ukrainian presidential election: Escalation of pro-Russian unrest

 On 17 May 2014, the Central Election Commission of Ukraine (CEC) stated that, due to "illegal actions of unknown people", it could not arrange for the "preparation and conduct of elections" in six constituencies in the Donetsk and Luhansk Oblasts.
 According to the CEC, members of district election commissions there had received threats to their own personal safety and to that of their families.
 The CEC warned that two million people in the two oblasts (provinces), about 5.6% of Ukraine's approximately 36 million eligible voters, could be deprived of their right to vote if the situation there did not improve.
 (Note: Donetsk Oblast houses 3.3 million eligible voters (9.3% of Ukraine's total eligible electorate); Luhansk Oblast houses 1.8 million (5% of the total).
 In Crimea (1.8 million eligible voters, comprising 5.1% of Ukraine's total eligible electorate), there was no voting, due to its annexation by Russia.)
 (Note: 25.5 million Ukrainians voted in the second round of the 2010 presidential election.)
 On 22 May, the work of eighteen of the thirty-four election commissions in Donetsk (Note: In western Donetsk, where paramilitary groups helped to suppress separatist activity, the vote went ahead as normal.) and Luhansk Oblasts had been stopped fully or partially by representatives of the self-proclaimed Donetsk People's Republic and Luhansk People's Republic.
 By 23 May, this number had increased to twenty of the thirty-four.
 The Committee of Voters of Ukraine predicted on 23 May that, due to "ongoing acts of terrorism and armed insurgency", 10% of the Ukrainian population would be unable to vote.
 (Note: According to the Committee of Voters of Ukraine, "most of the election committees are now meeting underground, and there have been a lot of kidnappings and threats".)
 On the same day, the leader of the Luhansk People's Republic advised citizens not to go to the polls to vote, warning of possible provocative "explosions" set by Ukrainian military.

-Simultaneous mayoral elections
+Simultaneous elections

+Local elections

 On 25 May 2014, 27 mayoral elections were also held, including those in Odesa and 2014 Kyiv local election.

+A by-election to Verkhovna rada

+A parliamentary by-election was also held in single-member constituency No. 83, centred on Ivano-Frankivsk, following the resignation of MP Oleksandr Sych after his appointment as Vice Prime Minister of Ukraine..